mte-iisc/materials-iisc/_news/2023-02-21-seminar-bordia.md

 5 to 6:30 PM

 ### Venue:
- ​KP Abraham Auditorium, Department of Materials Engineering, IISc
+New Classroom, Platinum Jubilee Wing, Department of Materials Engineering

 ### Introduction and Overview